|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 2: Antananarivo

-After breakfast, we are taken on an excursion to Ambohimanga (UNESCO Cultural site), where the former Merina monarchs had their summer palaces until the last century.
+After breakfast and our welcome briefing, we enjoy the scenic drive to Ambohimanga (UNESCO Cultural site), where the former Merina monarchs had their summer palaces until the last century.
 It's a beautiful and peaceful place with lovely views over the highlands; and a perfect way of gaining some insight into the fascinating and turbulent history of the Malagasy people.
+We return to Tana in time for lunch.

 Day 3: Madagascar Highlands

-We leave in the morning for our trip to Antsirabe, through the highlands of Madagascar.
+After breakfast we enjoy our drive to Antsirabe, through the highlands of Madagascar.
 On the way, we see the typical highland landscapes of rice fields and Malagasy (pronounced Malagash) architecture.
-In the afternoon, we reach Antsirabe, a beautiful town situated at an altitude of 4,900 ft (1,493 m).
-We explore the city by pousse-pousse (rickshaw).
-Overnight in Antsirabe.

 Day 4: To Ranomafana Rainforest via Ambositra

-Our journey to Ranomafana Rainforest begins with a drive south to Ambositra (which means "Place of Eunuchs"), where we see fine local woodcarvers.
-Lunch is at Imahasoavahiny, overlooking a picturesque Ambohimahasoa village.
+Today is a long travel day.
+After an early breakfast, we begin our journey to Ranomafana Rainforest with a drive south to Ambositra (which means "Place of Eunuchs").
+Here where we see fine local woodcarvers.
+We continue onward to Imahasoavahiny where we enjoy a local lunch overlooking the picturesque Ambohimahasoa village.

 Day 5: Ranomafana Rainforest